 If you want to really be good about sugar control, eat less flour-based products.
 But, if you want to eat flour-based recipes, start considering flours or flour mixes that are super high in fat or fiber.

 Especially when it comes to desserts and us Indian vegetarians :).
 Just think – desserts already have sugar.
 No matter what traditional flour you use, you are only going to make your dessert a sugar rocket.

 So, why not use a flour that offers zero contribution to the GI of the dish?
 Especially a flour loaded with protein, omega-3, and protein; and much more affordable than almond flour.
-This is really the reason why I love Flax and keep making desserts with Flax on my website.
+This is really the reason why I love Flax and I have a Flax Burfi recipe on my website.

 Hope this post was helpful to you.
 If you were hesitating to try low GI flours until now, I would encourage you to experiment with some.
 Maybe start with a 20-80 mix and see how you feel.

 Please post your comments below on your favorite low GI/GL flour.
 Please share this post with your friends on social media who would benefit from this information.
 Thank you for reading and supporting this blog.

 Photo CreditsImage by Karolina Grabowska from Pixabay Image by congerdesign from Pixabay Image by Oldmermaid from Pixabay Image by jacqueline macou from Pixabay